Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Experimental results

-We begin with an experiment for 2D shape matching using only the proposed Hausdorff Approximation from Node-wise Distances (HAND), utilizing the neural networks architecture illustrated in Figure \ref{fig: shape matching net}.
+We begin with an experiment for 2D shape deformation using only the proposed Hausdorff Approximation from Node-wise Distances (HAND).
 The experimental results are shown in Figure \ref{fig: blob}.
-A point cloud in an irregular shape, with $5000$ points in $\mathbb{R}^2$ is created, and mapped to a unit square.
-The boundary is drawn in red lines, using only the presence of HAND, without considering the geometry distortion.
+A point cloud with an irregular shape, with $5000$ points in $\mathbb{R}^2$ is created, and mapped to a unit square, using only the presence of HAND, without considering the geometry distortion using LEG.
+In the figure, the boundary of unit square is drawn in red lines.
 We test the performance of HAND with different parameters $\alpha = 2, 5, 10, 25, 50, 100$.
 Due to the simplicity of the task, the optimizations are performed directly on entire point cloud, without dividing the optimization into several stages as discussed in Section \ref{sec: optim algo}.
 The ability of shape matching by minimizing HAND is demonstrated in the Figure \ref{fig: blob}.
 Moreover, as value of $\alpha$ increases, a better match between the point cloud mapping and the boundary of the square is shown.
-Along with the line plot illustrating a decreasing trend in the Hausdorff distance as $\alpha$ increases, we can conclude that a larger value of $\alpha$ improves the performance of HAND in terms of matching matching the parameter domain.
+To quantitatively examine the performance, a Hausdorff distance is measured between the mapped point cloud and a densely and uniformly sampled finite point set in the square.
+A line plot illustrating a decreasing trend in the Hausdorff distance as $\alpha$ increases.
+We can conclude that a larger value of $\alpha$ improves the performance of HAND in terms of matching matching the parameter domain.

-After demonstrating the shape matching capability, the rest of this section presents the parametrization experiments using the neural networks shown in Figure \ref{fig: neural net arch}.